RustyRaptor/aerial_inspection_planner/README.md

 4. If you are remote SSHed then use wget with the download link (right click the download in your browser and "copy download link")
 5. `wget DOWNLOAD_LINK -O or-tools_x86_64_Ubuntu-22.04_cpp_v9.10.4067.tar.gz`
 6. make sure it is in the root of this repo.
-7. The filename `or-tools_x86_64_Ubuntu-22.04_cpp_v9.10.4067` is very critical.
-Otherwise you will need to change it in CMakeLists.txt
 8. now extract it `tar xvf or-tools_x86_64_Ubuntu-22.04_cpp_v9.10.4067.tar.gz`
+9. Rename the extracted folder to match `or-tools_x86_64_Ubuntu-22.04_cpp_v9.10.4067` this is important
-9. Now you must build from source and install to your system.
+10. Now you must build from source and install to your system.
-10. Do this in any folder you wish: `git clone https://github.com/google/or-tools`
+11. Do this in any folder you wish: `git clone https://github.com/google/or-tools`
-11. `cd or-tools`
+12. `cd or-tools`
-12. `cmake -S . -B build -DBUILD_DEPS=ON`
+13. `cmake -S . -B build -DBUILD_DEPS=ON`
-13. `cmake --build build --config Release --target all -j 16 -v`
+14. `cmake --build build --config Release --target all -j 16 -v`
-14. `cmake --build build --config Release --target test -v`
+15. `cmake --build build --config Release --target test -v`
-15. `sudo cmake --build build --config Release --target install -v`
+16. `sudo cmake --build build --config Release --target install -v`
-16. Now it is installed and you can proceed with Building
+17. Now it is installed and you can proceed with Building
 ## Using Docker
 If you would like to build and run everything in Docker, follow the instructions in `docker/notes.md`.
 Otherwise, the stack was built using Ubuntu 22.04 with ROS Humble.